 New Zealand's annual wage inflation, as measured by the labor cost index, rose by 2.1 percent in the second quarter of 2021, accelerating from a 1.6 percent increase in the prior period.
 Public sector wages advanced 1.9 percent, up from a 1.8 percent gain in the previous quarter while private sector wages rose 2.2 percent, quickening from 1.6 percent last quarter.
 On a quarterly basis, wages increased 0.7 percent, following a 0.4 percent rise in the prior period. source: Statistics New Zealand

 Labour Costs in New Zealand averaged 942.30 points from 1992 until 2021, reaching an all time high of 1244 points in the second quarter of 2021 and a record low of 699.62 points in the fourth quarter of 1992.
 This page provides - New Zealand Labour Costs - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 New Zealand Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Labour Costs in New Zealand is expected to be 1179.27 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in New Zealand to stand at 1195.18 in 12 months time.
-In the long-term, the New Zealand Labour Costs is projected to trend around 1241.04 Index Points in 2020, according to our econometric models.
+Labour Costs in New Zealand is expected to be 1245.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the New Zealand Labour Costs is projected to trend around 1275.00 points in 2022 and 1295.00 points in 2023, according to our econometric models.